vistalab-technion/cs236781/_assignments/00-getting-started.md

    On Windows, download the installer and follow the instructions on the conda website.
 See also the Windows-specific notes below before you proceed.

+2. Configure `conda` to use strict channel priority (will speed up solving the environment) and to not automatically activate the default env (will force you to activate a specific env):
+    ```shell
+    conda config --set channel_priority strict
+    conda config --set auto_activate_base False
+    ```

-2. Use conda to create a virtual environment for the assignment.
+3. Use conda to create a virtual environment for the assignment.
    From the assignment's root directory, run

     ```shell